datacenter/aci-monitoring-stack/docs/deployment.md

 # OpenShift:

 Openshift adds on top of Kubernetes a lof of security features and by default will only allow rootless containers to run.
 This is problematic as most containers that works on Kubernetes needs to be re-created to work on OpenShift.
-Memgraph, syslog-ng will all not run by default, ideally I would just use the `privileged` scc however his doesen't work as I need to share a PVC between pods.
+Memgraph and syslog-ng will all not run by default and ideally I would just use the `privileged` scc however this doesn't work as I need to share a PVC between pods.

 This requires the SELinux policy to be set as `MustRunAs` See: https://access.redhat.com/solutions/6746451 for more details.